 - Ineligible Canadian dividends: 41.83%

 Saskatchewan Marginal Tax Rate Example

-If you earned $80,000 in taxable salary income in 2020, your combined Saskatchewan and federal taxes is calculated as:
+If you earned $80,000 in taxable salary income in 2022, your combined federal and Saskatchewan taxes are calculated as:

 Related: Statutory Holidays in Canada.